Three Warning Signs That the U.S. Congress is Addicted to Spending (Updated 4/2/17)

 As an active alcoholic, I tried to divert the attention from myself by pointing out others who were much worse than I was.
 Alcoholics are bums living under bridges who drink out of bottles shrouded in brown paper bags, and I most certainly am not that, an alcoholic like me would proudly say.
 Do our elected officials exhibit this same tendency regarding their out of control spending of our money?

-Since The days of Herbert Hoover, the top four presidents, in terms of spending increases during their tenure, were all Republicans (Forbes).
-Through 2011, President Obama had reduced spending from the George W. Bush days.
-I’m not saying the Democrats are the party of low spenders.
-I am saying that it is a myth that the Republicans are the party of low spenders.
+Since The days of Herbert Hoover, four of the top five presidents, in terms of spending increases during their tenure, were Republicans (Forbes).
+During President Obama's time in office, the national debt increased by 87% or more than 9 trillion dollars.
+Presidents do submit budgets, but it is congress that votes to spend.
+It is a myth that the Republicans are the party of low spenders.
 Both parties are big spenders, but each accuses the other of that political defect.
 This is typical behavior of addicts.

 U.S. Capitol Building